 Last Updated on

-If you have any genetic disorders then it is quite likely that you may pass it on to your baby.
-Thalassemia is one such genetic disorder that you may transfer to your baby.
+If a pregnant woman has a genetic disorder, then it is quite likely that she may pass it on to her baby.
+Thalassemia is one such genetic disorder that may get passed on to the baby.
 Thalassemia in pregnancy may pose some serious complications.
-We shall discuss in detail how you may effectively manage your pregnancy if you have thalassemia.
+We shall discuss in detail how a woman may effectively manage your pregnancy if you have thalassemia.

-Haemoglobin is an iron-rich protein that is found in our red blood cells.
-This protein is required to carry oxygen to various parts of our body and carry carbon dioxide which gets expelled from the lungs.
-Thalassemia is a genetic blood disorder that hampers the healthy production of haemoglobin by our body.
+Thalassemia is a genetic blood disorder that hampers the healthy production of haemoglobin in our bodies.
 This malfunction may cause serious cases of anaemia.
 These abnormal or deformed genes may get transferred from the parents to their children.

 If you are pregnant, you should get in touch with your doctor to know more about thalassemia and pregnancy.

 Haemoglobin in our blood comprises of matching protein chains, alpha chains and beta chains.
 The severity or the extent of complications associated with thalassemia varies, depending upon the number of mutated genes in these protein chains.
 The two main types of thalassemia are alpha and beta-thalassemia.

 Alpha thalassemia occurs when there is a gene mutation in the alpha protein chains.
 This may happen in the following ways:

 - In a case where only one gene is affected or mutated: Not very substantial symptoms may be noticed.

 - In a case where two genes are mutated: Mild anaemia may be seen, this condition is also known as thalassemia trait.